ManjiriSDS/ManjiriSDS/README.md

 ### Hi there I'm Manjiri Sawant 👋
 - 🔭 I’m currently working on Buyer's Demographic Analysis
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Power Bi
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Power Bi
 - 💬 Ask me about